Fancy Color Diamonds: Color

 The color origin is an important factor and it comes to determine if the diamond’s color is natural and does not come from unnatural source (there are several types of treatments that can change diamonds color).
 Natural fancy color diamonds are much rarer and more expensive than treated diamonds.

 More important facts about fancy color diamonds:

-The terms color modifier or secondary color refer to diamonds that posses a combination of colors.
-A few good examples of this are: The blue/green Ocean Dream Diamond and the orange brown Great Chrysanthemum Diamond.
+The terms color modifier or secondary color refer to diamonds that possess a combination of colors.
+A few good examples of this are the blue/green Ocean Dream Diamond and the orange-brown Great Chrysanthemum Diamond.

 As the grading scale does not exactly measure the percentage of colors per stone, the diamonds dominant color is always mentioned last and other color(s) mentioned first.

 Here are a few examples:

 Purple Pink: Pink is the main color but purple even though mentioned first holds about 40% of the color

 Greenish Yellow means: that the dominant color is yellow and green is a secondary color and the yellow color “catch” about 75% of the color.